Traditions

 Mountain Day

-The senior class comes together every year to climb the 3,166-foot Mount Monadnock in Jaffrey, New Hampshire.
-The gorgeous scenery of this mountain has been immortalized in many poems, the most famous being “Monadnock” written by Ralph Waldo Emerson in 1846.
+The senior class comes together every year to climb the 2,006-foot Mount Wachusett in Worcester County, Massachusetts.
 Our artists climb this mountain, following the footsteps of artists and Walnut Hill students before them, pushing toward the top, bonding and finding strength and spirit they may not have known they had.
 And they do it all—together.

 Class Night

 On this formal evening, the entire campus community comes together to honor and acknowledge our senior student leaders.
-Each grade has a family-style dinner, and then we all come together for a special senior ceremony in our Keiter Theater.
-The Senior Class President and Community Council President speak to us about the goals and dreams for the year, and the junior class gives a gift to the senior class to celebrate the night and get the year started on a positive note.Boar's Head Feast
+Each grade has a family-style dinner, and then we all come together for a special senior ceremony in our Keiter Theater, where the Senior Class President and Community Council President speak to us about their goals and dreams for the year.

 Patriots' Day is an official Massachusetts state holiday commemorating the anniversary of the Battles of Lexington and Concord (the first battles of the American Revolutionary War).
 It is also the day that the Boston Marathon takes place.
 Each year on Patriots' Day Walnut Hill suspends classes in order to allow the entire School community to come together for a special assembly, service projects, and fun.
 The day always involves a chance to walk 10-15 minutes to downtown Natick, which is on the Marathon route, so that students can cheer on the runners.